sanderbroos/jas-rush-hour/README.md

 ### Algorithms:
 Short summary of the algorithms this repository contains.
 * Astar (A*):
     Solves by searching based on priority using heuristic.
 No heuristic = BFS.
-Slow and moderately precise
+With Block or Double Block heuristic this algorithm is slow and moderately precise.
 * Breadth First Search (BFS):
     Solves by searching all states per width until a solution is found.
 Slow and memory intensive but always finds the best solution (100% precise).
 * Depth First Search (DFS):